Tata Vs Mistry: Out Of The Dust Of The Battles Of Giants ... NothingBloombergQuintOpinion

 “...Tata Sons has a Board packed with many people who are rank outsiders.
 If the idea was to run Tata Sons purely as a family business, RNT need not have stepped down from the chairmanship.
 Today nobody wants to step down from any office, except if afflicted by brain stroke or sun stroke.”

 The court seems impressed that Tata Sons appointed board committees though it didn’t need to as a private company.
 It concludes that Tata Sons was “guided by the principle of corporate governance even without the statutory compulsion”.

 Many corporate governance experts would consider board committees as the bare minimum that a company like Tata Sons must do.
 As the holding company of a group worth well over $100 billion, Tata Sons should voluntarily become a public company and subject itself to much higher standards of governance than ordinary companies, some would say.

 The Fiduciary Duty Puzzle

 In fact the court even questions whether Tata Trusts’ nominee directors on Tata Sons’ board should be expected to abide by the duties of directors as laid down in company law.
-Namely, to promote the interests of all shareholders, act in the “best interests of the company” and all stakeholders.
+These being - to promote the interests of all shareholders, act in the “best interests of the company” and all stakeholders.
 As well as to exercise “independent judgment”.

 Instead, the court turns the law on its head to ask – if all directors are required to exercise “independent judgment”, then why is there a separate provision for public companies to appoint independent directors as one-third of the board?